 Chart Heading will be displayed as here it is Sales by Region.

 There are multiple bar graphs available.
-In this example, I am going to use CONE type of bar chart.
+In this example, I will use the CONE type of bar chart.

 I have sales data from Jan to Dec.
-To present the data to the management to review the sales trend I am applying bar chart to visualize and present better.
+To present the data to the management to review the sales trend, I am applying a bar chart to visualize and present it better.

 Step 1: Select the data > Go to Insert > Bar Chart > Cone Chart

-Change the chart title as Sales by month.
+Change the chart title to Sales by month.

-Remove Legends from the chart and enlarge to make visible all months vertically.
+Remove Legends from the chart and enlarge it to make all months visible vertically.

 Step 4: Select each cone separately and filled with beautiful colors.
-After all the modifications, my chart looks likes this.
+After all the modifications, my chart looks like this.

 For the same data, I have applied different bar chat types.

 In this example, I am going to use a stacked bar chart.
-This chart tells the story for two series of data in a single bar.
+This chart tells the story of two data series in a single bar.

-Step1: Set up the data first.
-I have the commission data for a sales team, which has separated into two sections.
-One is for the first half year and another one is for the second half of the year.
+Step 1: Set up the data first.
+I have the commission data for a sales team, separated into two sections.
+One is for the first half-year, and the other is for the year’s second half.

 Step 2: Select the data > Go to Insert > Bar > Stacked bar in 3D.

-Step 3: once you click on that chat type, it will instantly create a chart for you.
+Step 3: Once you click on that chat type, it will instantly create a chart.

-Step 4: Modify each bar color by following previous example steps.
+Step 4: Modify each bar color by following the previous example steps.